 Blotched Leopard butterfly

-The Blotched Leopard butterfly occurs in a broad band up the eastern region of South Africa from Port St. Johns to Limpopo province.
+The Blotched Leopard butterfly occurs in a broad band up the eastern region of South Africa from Port St. Johns, through the KwaZulu-Natal midlands to Limpopo province and beyond.

-Field Guide to Butterflies of South Africa - Author: Steve Woodhall - Published: 2020 - Page: 104
+Field Guide to Butterflies of South Africa - 2nd edition - Author: Steve Woodhall - Published: 2020 - Page: 104

 Ivor Migdolls Field Guide to the Butterflies of Southern Africa - Author: Ivor Migdoll - Published: 1987 - Page: 174